Tidal heating in detached double white dwarf binaries: Application to Galactic white dwarf binaries

-In contrast to these results, population synthesis studies \citep[e.g.,][]{Nelemans2001,Marsh2004} assume the cold white dwarf relation (Equation~(\ref{eq:egg})) to determine Roche contact, rather than a temperature dependent radius such as Equation~(\ref{eq:RMTPanei}).
-They therefore predict a much larger Roche frequency of 16mHz, or equivalently Roche contact at later times than these temperature dependent models.
-Therefore, if white dwarf radii are typically 2 times larger than the cold relation at the Roche contact, then we can expect unstably mass-transferring DWDB populations earlier in time, at $2^{3/2} \approx$ 3 times lower frequency $f$.
+Therefore, if white dwarf radii are typically 2 times larger than the cold relation at the Roche contact, then we can expect unstably mass transferring DWDB populations earlier in time, at $2^{3/2} \approx$ 3 times lower frequency $f$.
 For example, consider tidal heating dominated systems with modest present day $\tau_\mathrm{cool}/\tau_\mathrm{TH}$ ratios $\sim 10$ in Figure~\ref{fig:timescale-ratio}, such as J0538.
 When we model additional surface heating from the present day, Roche contact occurs at frequencies $\sim 10 \%$ even lower than in Table~\ref{tab:binaries}, which considered Roche contact for the temperature dependent radius but did not model future heating.
-Since this difference is not negligible, the Roche frequencies should be determined with this coupled model for the radius evolution, rather than simply using the present day radius for $R_1$ in Equation~(\ref{eq:fRL}).
+Since this difference is not negligible, the Roche frequencies should be determined with this coupled model for the radius evolution, rather than simply using the present day radius for $R_1$ in Equation~(\ref{eq:fRL}). {But this difference of $\sim 10 \%$ between $f_\mathrm{RL,0}$ and $f_\mathrm{RL,TH}$ is minor compared to the $\sim 200 \%$ difference between them and $f_\mathrm{cold}$.}